Hairtrigger-Bunnies/nodejs-bangazon-site/README.md

 ## Issue
 1. Include a link to the issue ticket by typing `#` and then select whichever one it is.

+## Bangazon

+## Nodejs-Bangazon-Site

+This group project allows a Seller/Buyer to interact with a website ordering system to create products to sell or buy products created by the seller.

+>
+Installing Technologies/ Dependencies

+Pug
+Sequelize
+PSQL
+Method-Overide
+Express
+Passport
+Bcrypt-nodejs
+Body-parser
+Express-flash
+Express-session
+Nodemon
+Faker

+Download and use any text editor of your choosing: SublimeText, VS Code, etc.

+For both OSX and Windows users

+NPM

+Run npm install —save -dev to install the node modules both globally and save it to the package.json in one step.

+Run npm run rollDB
+To tear down and populate the database

+Run npm Start
+To start nodemon

+1. Register a account with an  username, email, First/Last name, password of your choosing.